My seed Potatoes arrived yesterday.

 Mixed seed, Sunflower seed & Peanuts (600g)

-Add Mealworms if y
+Add Mealworms if you want.

 Various yoghurt, pasta sauce, cream pots etc.